AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Related Work

 Besides the fact that people are experiencing LLMs before adequate understanding and oversight, LLMs are also distinctive due to the breadth of proposed use cases, ranging from general-purpose ones such as LLM-infused search engines~\cite{ico_search} to specific ones like LLM-infused health record systems~\cite{Landi2024epic}.
-In this study, we focus on LLMs within the high-stakes domain of health.
-Specifically, LLMs have been shown to have potential in supporting a variety of tasks such as clinical documentation~\cite{thirunavukarasu2023large, zhang2024generalist}, medical question answering and reasoning~\cite{nori2023capabilities, zhang2024generalist, ayers2023comparing}, clinical decision support~\cite{thirunavukarasu2023large, tu2024towards}, therapeutic conversations~\cite{wang2021evaluation, sharma2024facilitating, kim2024mindfuldiary}, and public health intervention~\cite{jo2023understanding, jo2024understanding, karinshak2023working}.
-In practice, LLMs have already been implemented in existing systems or workflows, including EHR systems ~\cite{Landi2024epic}, virtual agents for dealing with domestic violence~\cite{mccall2023ai}, and public health interventions~\cite{jo2023understanding}.
+In this study, we focus on LLMs within the high-stakes domain of health that influences people's daily life.
+In health, LLMs have been shown to have potential in supporting a variety of tasks such as clinical documentation~\cite{thirunavukarasu2023large, zhang2024generalist}, medical question answering and reasoning~\cite{nori2023capabilities, zhang2024generalist, ayers2023comparing}, clinical decision support~\cite{thirunavukarasu2023large, tu2024towards}, therapeutic conversations~\cite{wang2021evaluation, sharma2024facilitating, kim2024mindfuldiary}, and public health interventions~\cite{jo2023understanding, jo2024understanding, karinshak2023working}.
+In practice, LLMs have already been implemented in existing systems or workflows, including Electronic Health Records (EHR) systems ~\cite{Landi2024epic}, virtual agents for dealing with domestic violence~\cite{mccall2023ai}, and public health interventions~\cite{jo2023understanding}.
+Further, public-facing LLM chatbots like ChatGPT are being used for seeking health information \cite{yun2025online}.

+Evidence so far suggests that perceptions of generative AI in healthcare have been mixed but skew positive, similar to perceptions of generative AI in broader contexts.
+A study by \citet{heinrichs2025physicians} showed that AI in medicine is viewed positively, with physicians reporting high AI enthusiasm and low AI skepticism.
+On the other hand, though a randomized experiment, \citet{yang2025peer} demonstrated that practicing clinicians perceived physicians using generative AI as a primary decision-making tool as having ``significantly lower in clinical skill.''
+Still, the same study supported general enthusiasm about generative AI's use in healthcare.
+Others have similarly suggested that patients have a positive view of generative AI in health.
+For instance, through a large global survey, \citet{busch2025multinational} found that the majority of patients held positive views about AI in healthcare.
+However, once again, perceptions varied widely across socio-demographic groups and technical literacy.